James Dean: Personal life

-Dean's best-remembered relationship was with young Italian actress Pier Angeli.
-He met Angeli while she was shooting The Silver Chalice (1954) on an adjoining Warner lot, and with whom he exchanged items of jewelry as love tokens.
-Angeli, during an interview fourteen years after their relationship ended, described their times together:
+Dean's best-remembered relationship was with Italian actress Pier Angeli.
+He met Angeli while she was shooting The Silver Chalice (1954) on an adjoining Warner lot, and they exchanged items of jewelry as love tokens.
+Angeli, during an interview 14 years after their relationship ended, described their times together:

 Dean was quoted saying about Angeli, "Everything about Pier is beautiful, especially her soul.
 She doesn't have to be all gussied up.
 She doesn't have to do or say anything.
 She's just wonderful as she is.
 She has a rare insight into life."

 Those who believed Dean and Angeli were deeply in love claimed that a number of forces led them apart.
-Angeli's mother disapproved of Dean's casual dress and what were, for her at least, unacceptable behavior traits: his T-shirt attire, late dates, fast cars, drinking, and the fact that he was not a Catholic.
-Her mother said that such behavior was not acceptable in Italy.
+Angeli's mother disapproved of the fact that he was not a Catholic, and of his casual dress, saying that his behavior was not acceptable in Italy.
 In addition, Warner Bros., where he worked, tried to talk him out of marrying and he himself told Angeli that he did not want to get married.
 Richard Davalos, Dean's East of Eden co-star, claimed that Dean in fact wanted to marry Angeli and was willing to allow their children to be brought up Catholic.
-An Order for the Solemnization of Marriage pamphlet with the name "Pier" lightly penciled in every place the bride's name is left blank was found amongst Dean's personal effects after his death.
+An Order for the Solemnization of Marriage pamphlet with the name "Pier" lightly penciled in every place the bride's name is left blank was found among Dean's personal effects after his death.

 Some commentators, such as William Bast and Paul Alexander, believe the relationship was a mere publicity stunt.
 In his autobiography, Elia Kazan, the director of East of Eden, dismissed the notion that Dean could possibly have had any success with women, although he remembered hearing Dean and Angeli loudly making love in Dean's dressing room.
 Kazan was quoted by author Paul Donnelley as saying about Dean, "He always had uncertain relations with girlfriends."
 Pier Angeli talked only once about the relationship in her later life in an interview, giving vivid descriptions of romantic meetings at the beach.
 Dean biographer John Howlett said these read like wishful fantasies, as Bast claims them to be.